Chief Minister's Northern Territory History Book Award

 - judges shall declare any conflict of interest

 - prize money is awarded to the winning entry at the discretion of the judges.

 The judging panel is made up of industry experts from the NT History Grants and Awards Register of Peers.
 They have expert knowledge and understanding of NT history and experience in research, editing and writing.

 The prize will be awarded to the book judged the most significant historical work in the NT.

 You will not get any feedback about your entry and the judges' decision is final.

-A full list of past winners is available on the Northern Territory Library website.
+A full list of past winners is available on the LANT website.

 Last updated: 08 July 2022

 Share this page:URL copied!